-This policy is primarily concerned with the promotion of safer recruitment and details the pre-employment checks that will be undertaken prior to employment being confirmed.
+This policy is primarily concerned with the promotion of safer recruitment and details the preemployment checks that will be undertaken prior to employment being confirmed.
 Whilst these are pre-employment checks College also has a legal duty to make a referral to the DBS in circumstances where an individual: -

-- Has applied for a position at College despite being barred from working with children; or - Has been removed by College from working in regulated activity (whether paid or unpaid), or has resigned prior to being removed, because they have harmed, or pose a risk of harm to, a child.
+- Has applied for a position at College despite being barred from working with children; or - Has been removed by College from working in regulated activity (whether paid or unpaid), or has resigned prior to being removed, because they have harmed or pose a risk of harm, to a child,

-If the individual referred to the DBS is a teacher, College may also decide to make a referral to the TRA.
+If a teacher is referred to the DBS, College may also decide to make a referral to the Teacher Regulation Agency (TRA).